Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayFrontendIPConfig.md

 ```

 ## DESCRIPTION
-The **New-AzApplicationGatewayFrontendIPConfig** cmdlet creates a front-end IP configuraton for an Azure application gateway.
+The **New-AzApplicationGatewayFrontendIPConfig** cmdlet creates a front-end IP configuration for an Azure application gateway.
 An application gateway supports two types of front-end IP configuration:
 - Public IP addresses
  -- Private IP addresses using internal load balancing (ILB).